How to Report A Drunk Driver Anonymously

 • Ignoring traffic signs

-How to report drunk driving
+How to report a drunk driver

 Cities and states have designated phone numbers you can use to report drunk driving.
 Suppose you witness someone driving erratically on a highway in Florida.
 You can call the Florida Highway Patrol at *FHP(347).
-You can also dial 911 if you’re unsure who has jurisdiction in your location.
+You can also call 911 if you’re unsure who has jurisdiction in your location.
 The 911 operator will identify and notify the appropriate law enforcement agency.

-Can you anonymously report someone drunk driving?
+Can you anonymously report someone for drunk driving?

-• The location.
-Specific information is helpful.
+• The location – Specific information is helpful.
 Ideally, you can identify the street, the direction the driver’s going, and the names of intersecting streets to help law enforcement locate the driver.

-• Description of the driver’s behavior.
-The operator will ask why you suspect drunk driving.
+• Description of the driver’s behavior – The operator will ask why you suspect drunk driving.

-• License plate number.
-The vehicle’s license plate offers the quickest way to identify the vehicle you’re reporting.
+• License plate number – The vehicle’s license plate offers the quickest way to identify the vehicle you’re reporting.

-• Vehicle description.
-Information about the vehicle, including its make, model, and color, can help law enforcement officers identify the right vehicle.
+• Vehicle description – Information about the vehicle, including its make, model, and color, can help law enforcement officers identify the right vehicle.

 Some people don’t want to be involved in legal matters.
 Suppose you suspect a family member is driving while intoxicated, and you don’t want to cause conflict with other family members for reporting your suspicions.
 Can you report drunk driving anonymously?

 You can phone and report a suspected drunk driver without giving your name.
 When the police intercept the driver, they’ll look for signs of intoxication.
 They’ll perform a field sobriety test if they suspect the driver’s drunk.
-The police can request the driver complete a breathalyzer test if the driver fails the field sobriety test.
+The police can request the driver to complete a breathalyzer test if the driver fails the field sobriety test.
 Based on the tests given and their observations, they can arrest the driver and charge them with a DUI.

 How can you know if a drunk driver caused your accident?

 Suppose you were in an accident.
 Motorists are required to report MVAs to the police.
 The police investigate and assign fault for the crash.
 Victims of drunk driving accidents may discover the cause of their accident by requesting a copy of the police report for their insurance claim.
+You can use the legal assistance of a DUI accident lawyer to fight for the right compensation.

 How will a drunk driving accident lawyer help you after an accident?